-We compared our methodology, using the pure MH and the hybrid Gibbs sampler, to three previous approaches.
-The linear programming based approach~\citep{Ng00algorithmsfor}, the game-theoretic approach~\citep{syed-schapire:game-theory:nips} and finally, the Bayesian inverse reinforcement learning method suggested in~\citep{ramachandran51bayesian}.
+We compared our methodology, using the basic ({\bf MH}) and the augmented ({\bf G-MH}) model, to three previous approaches.
+The linear programming ({\bf LP}) based approach~\citep{Ng00algorithmsfor}, the game-theoretic approach ({\bf MWAL})~\citep{syed-schapire:game-theory:nips} and finally, the Bayesian inverse reinforcement learning method ({\bf PW}) suggested in~\citep{ramachandran51bayesian}.
 In all cases, each demonstration was a $T$-long trajectory $s^T, a^T$, provided by a demonstrator employing a softmax policy with respect to the optimal value function.

 All algorithms have some parameters that must be selected.
 Since our methodology employs MCMC the sampling parameters must be chosen so that convergence is ensured.
-We found that $10^4$ samples from the chain were sufficient, for both the MH and hybrdig Gibbs sampler, with $2000$ steps used as burn-in, for both tasks.
+We found that $10^4$ samples from the chain were sufficient, for both the MH and hybrid Gibbs (G-MH) sampler, with $2000$ steps used as burn-in, for both tasks.
 In both cases, we used a gamma prior $\GammaDist(1,1)$ for the inverse temperature parameter $\eta$ and a product-beta prior $\Beta^{|S|}(1,1)$ for the reward function.
 Since the beta is conjugate to the Bernoulli, this is what we used for the reward sequence sampling in the G-MH sampler.
 Accordingly, the conditioning performed in step $11$ of G-MH is closed-form.

 For {\bf PW}, we used a MH sampler seeded with the solution found by~\cite{Ng00algorithmsfor}, as suggested by~\cite{ramachandran:pc} and by our own preliminary experiments.
 Other initialisations, such as sampling from the prior, generally produced worse results.
 In addition, we did not find any improvement by discretising the sampling space.
-We also verified that the same number of samples used in our case was sufficient for this method.
+We also verified that the same number of samples used in our case was also sufficient for this method to converge.

-The linear-programming based inverse reinforcement learning algorithm by~\citet{Ng00algorithmsfor} requires the actual agent policy as input.
-For the random-MDP domain, we used the maximum likelihood estimate from our observations.
-For the maze domain, we used a Laplace-smoothed estimate (i.e. a product-Dirichlet prior with parameters equal to 1) instead, since this was more stable.
+The linear-programming ({\bf LP}) based inverse reinforcement learning algorithm by~\citet{Ng00algorithmsfor} requires the actual agent policy as input.
+For the {\em random MDP} domain, we used the maximum likelihood estimate.
+For the maze domain, we used a Laplace-smoothed estimate (a product-Dirichlet prior with parameters equal to 1) instead, as this was more stable.